foliovision/thoughtful-comments/readme.txt

 3. Per-user moderation settings.

 == Changelog ==

+= 0.2.6 =
+* fix "Delete comment and Ban IP" button also report comment as spam if Akismet plugin is activated

 = 0.2.5 =
 * fix for unapproved commenter name in comment_author() template tag